The North Mississippi Guide to Professional Home Pest Control

 The very idea of pests poking around your home can make you feel much less safe and secure.
 No one likes thinking about bugs in cupboards, spiders in basements, or mice lurking behind appliances.

-But the reality is that in Tennessee, one or more of 40 common pests are found in every home at one time or another.
+But the reality is that in Mississippi, one or more of 40 common pests are found in every home at some point.
 Even the most conscientious person cannot always avoid an occasional pest infestation.

 This means you could share your home with some unwanted visitors – from cockroaches to spiders to centipedes.

-Fortunately, there are some signs you can look for if you suspect you have an infestation by a common Memphis household pest.
+Fortunately, there are some signs you can look for if you suspect you have an infestation by a common North MS household pest.

-One sign of common Memphis household pests might be random, strange, small piles of messes you don’t remember making yourself.
+One sign of common North MS household pests might be random, strange, small piles of messes you don’t remember making yourself.

 For instance, mice leave little pet food or birdseed caches behind appliances.
 You might even find random pieces of paper, cotton balls, and twine in hidden places.

-These things show that pests or rodents are sneaking food or crumbs and attempting to gather materials for building nests.
+These things show that pests or rodents are sneaking food or crumbs and gathering materials to build nests.

-Some common Memphis household pests can be pretty noisy.
+Some common household pests can be pretty noisy.

-You might hear cockroaches scampering about along a floor or counter.
+You might hear cockroaches scampering across a floor or a counter.
 And mice tend to be noisy as they move in walls or attics.
 Rodents also gnaw a lot to file down their continuously growing teeth.
-You might hear them gnawing wood or walls or even electrical wires.
+You might hear them gnawing on wood, walls, or even electrical wires.

 Yes, we’re talking about poop, and mice do quite a bit of this.
-Each mouse can drop up to 75 small, smooth black pellets daily with pointed ends.
+Each mouse can drop up to 75 small, smooth, black pellets with pointed ends daily.
 Rat droppings look a little different.
 They are shiny black and are ½ to ¾ of an inch long.

 And since they don’t clean up after themselves, you can usually spot these droppings in places mice or rats frequent, including kitchen cabinets, pantries, attics, crawl spaces, and near air vents or holes in walls.

-You might also smell rodent pee as it collects in one area near their nesting.
+You might also smell rodent pee as it collects in a single area near their nest.

-An obvious sign of common Memphis household pests is spotting them.
+An obvious sign of pests is spotting them.

 You might see ants crawling around kitchen floors or near entryways.
 You might see spiders and their webs in corners of windows or basement nooks.
 You might see centipedes on your basement floor.